flyteorg/flyte/docs/user_guide/flyte_fundamentals/registering_workflows.md

 that you maintain in a single place.

-If you encounter a ``ModuleNotFoundError`` when packaging, ensure to include the correct source paths by using the `--source` option.
+If you encounter a ``ModuleNotFoundError`` when packaging, use the `--source` option to include the correct source paths.
 For instance:

 ```{prompt} bash $
 pyflyte --pkgs <dir1> package --source ./src -f